yunseo-kim/yunseo-kim.github.io/_posts/en/2025-03-18-testing-for-convergence-or-divergence-of-a-series.md

 ## Absolute Convergence
 For a series $\sum a_n$, if the series $\sum \|a_n\|$ converges, we say that "the series $\sum a_n$ **converges absolutely**".

-In this case, the following theorem holds:
+The following theorem holds in this case:

 > **Theorem**
 > A series that converges absolutely also converges.